TZstatsADS/fall2019-proj1--hao871563506/README.md

 This is the first and only *individual* (as opposed to *team*) this semester.

 Term: Fall 2019

-Please see Project1.Rmd, Project1.html,Project1.pdf, they are the uploaded final project result.

 + Projec title: Lorem ipsum dolor sit amet
 + This project is conducted by [your name]